China looms large as Biden makes submarine moves with UK, Australia | KRDO

 And it’s another example of Biden’s view of China as the leading long-term threat to global peace and stability, even as Russia’s war in Ukraine consumes current US diplomatic and military attention.

-The first shipment will be of American Virginia-class attack submarines, which are designed to employ a number of different weapons, including torpedoes and cruise missiles.
+The first shipment, due in 2032, will be of three American Virginia-class attack submarines, which are designed to employ a number of different weapons, including torpedoes and cruise missiles.
 The subs can also carry special operations forces and carry out intelligence and reconnaissance missions.

 That will be followed in the 2040s by British-designed submarines, containing American technology, that will transform Australia’s underwater capabilities over the course of the next 25 years.